 To resolve the issue of cotton, the Kiangan Weavers Association partnered with the Habi Philippine Textile Council.
 Established in 2009, Habi was formed to preserve, promote, and enhance the Philippine textile industry.
 The first step in doing this is to reinvigorate the Philippine cotton industry.
 With help from the Philippine Fiber Industry Development Authority, Habi aims to have more Philippine cotton farms around the country.

 Today, the textiles coming out of Kiangan are made of 100% Philippine cotton.
 The weavers can go through 50 kilos of Habi cotton in a month’s time.
-Fair compensation for their work, steady encouragement for creativity and innovation in designs, and the return to using local cotton have pulled the excited weavers back to their looms.“We now have more products than we are selling,” Martin says.
+Fair compensation for their work, steady encouragement for creativity and innovation in designs, and the return to using local cotton have pulled the excited weavers back to their looms.
+“We now have more products than we are selling,” Marlon says.
 This is a good problem to have.

 Local textile fairs like the Likhang Habi Market Fair have the Kiangan weavers in a tizzy.
 This is an opportunity not just to show off their wares, but also for the Ifugao weavers to meet other weavers from different areas of the country, admire each others’ work, and maybe learn from each others’ techniques.
 The textile fair quite literally is a convention for some of our under-appreciated but extremely talented local craftsmen.

 A word of caution: these handwoven textiles do not come cheap.
-Martin is quick to defend the hefty prices of their products.“You may think twenty-one thousand pesos for a blanket is expensive, but do you know how it was made?”
-Martin asks.“Four people to work on processing the cotton into thread, then tying, dyeing, embroidery, and weaving.
+Marlon is quick to defend the hefty prices of their products.
+“You may think twenty-one thousand pesos for a blanket is expensive, but do you know how it was made?”
+Marlon asks.
+“Four people to work on processing the cotton into thread, then tying, dyeing, embroidery, and weaving.
 It will take them four to six months to finish a blanket.
 If you think about it, that price is cheap.”
 After all, it is not just a blanket.
 This is the price of preserving culture and providing our craftsmen with a dignified livelihood.

-It is only 10 A.M. and the mumbaki or spiritual shamans are already deep into their baya or rice wine.
+It is only 10:00 a.m. and the mumbaki or spiritual shamans are already deep into theiror rice wine.
 They take turns pouring each other drinks and chanting the myth of how Wigan and Bugan brought the secrets of weaving from the gods to the earth.
 The ritual is punctuated by the slaughtering of chicken.

 Around them, the weavers work on every aspect of the weaving process.
 Some weave, some spool the cotton thread into balls, some tie the threads into patterns before dyeing.
 They work in the presence of the mumbaki’s chants, so that the gods may bless their weaving for another year.

 One of the mumbaki nudges one of the elderly weavers.
-He passes a cup filled with baya and encourages everyone to drink.
+He passes a cup filled withand encourages everyone to drink.
 This is part of the ritual.
 Later, when the chants are finished and the slaughtered chickens become the lunchtime feast, the room will be filled with laughter and jokes.
 In Ifugao, rituals are both sacred and causes for celebration.

 The mumbaki chant in an archaic version of Ifugao that their youngsters can barely understand.
 These are chants that they learned by heart, by listening to the mumbaki that came before them.
 Nothing is written, everything is passed through oral literature.
 These mumbaki are old now, and it is becoming more difficult to convince young people to join their ranks.
 Regardless, the ritual must be done.
 This is a promise between their ancestors and the gods.

-*The Kiangan Weavers Association shares its offices with the Ifugao Indigenous Peoples Education Center in Kiangan, Ifugao.
-Weaving products can be bought directly from them during office hours.
-Contact them through (+63) 0975 308 1136.
+The Kiangan Weavers Association shares its offices with the Ifugao Indigenous Peoples Education Center in Kiangan, Ifugao.
+Weaving products can be bought directly from them; contact them through (+63) 0975 308 1136.